Eastern Association

 The Eastern Association of counties was an administrative organisation set up by Parliament in the early years of the First English Civil War.
 Its main function was to finance and support an army which became a mainstay of the Parliamentarian military effort until early 1645.
 In January 1644 committeemen of the Eastern Association gathered at the Bury Conference to discuss their concerns as regards the proposed New Model Army.
-However in the following months many of its units were incorporated into this new military formation.
+However, in the following months many of its units were incorporated into this new military formation, and the Association officially ceased to exist in July 1645.

 Foundation

 As part of Parliament's efforts to improve the administration of its forces, the Parliamentarian militias of Essex, Hertfordshire, Norfolk, Suffolk, Cambridgeshire were established as the "Eastern Association" on 20 December 1642.
 Huntingdonshire and Lincolnshire later joined the Association.
 The first general designated as commander of the Association's forces was William Grey, 1st Baron Grey of Werke.
 One of the first units which first became part of the Association's force was a Captain Oliver Cromwell's Troop of Horse.

-The counties which composed the Eastern Association were some of the richest agricultural regions of England, so the Association's forces were some of best financed and equipped troops on either side in the early part of the civil war.
+The counties which composed the Eastern Association were some of the richest agricultural regions of England, so the Association's forces were some of the best financed and equipped troops on either side in the early part of the civil war.
 During the winter of 1642–43, it established Parliamentary control over East Anglia.
 The Grand Committee of the Eastern Association, and its different sub-committees, sat in the Bear Inn in Cambridge throughout 1643 and 1644.